UtrechtUniversity/global-goals/README.md

 ### Stage 4: Filtering links (ext_link_lister)
 TODO

 ## Ansible Workflow
 If a fairly large amount of url's needs to be obtained, multiple servers should be used.
 These servers can be populated using Ansible.
-It's workflow is this:
-> obtain cdx records -> split records -> setup AWS -> deploy to servers -> fetch logs -> obtain status (-> redo)

 ### Stage 1: Obtain the data to fetch
 Using the Project Workflow it should be possible to start with a list of organisation domains and end up with a lot of csv's containing CDX Records.
 These csv files can be combined in the following manner: